iATSPayments/com.iatspayments.civicrm/README.md

 com.iatspayments.civicrm
 ===============

-CiviCRM Extension for iATS Web Services Payment Processor
+CiviCRM Extension for iATS Web Services Payment Processor.

+iATS is now owned by Deluxe.

 This README.md contains information specific to system administrators/developers.
 Information for users/implementors can be found in the Documentation Wiki: https://github.com/iATSPayments/com.iatspayments.civicrm/wiki/Documentation